WyattLiu/AMD-Linux-Driver/README.md

 # what happened to your nvidia GPU if you have a mixed system like I do

 Reinstall cuda/gpu driver using the run file downloaded.
 The only thing lost is the driver, suggest a full upgrade install.
+Yes, stop lightdm/X server first as it is required by nvidia